New Student Orientation Accepted Students

 Families & Guests

-Families and guests of new students are welcome to attend welcome events on Monday, August 10 (new fall student-athletes only) and New Student Orientation on Friday, August 21.
+Families and guests of new students are welcome to attend New Student Orientation events on Tuesday, January 8.